open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 updates after they are collected.

-The Meter implementation SHOULD ensure that operations on instrument handles be fast, bypassing the map lookup described above.
-Metric updates made via an instrument handle, where the aggregator is defined by simple atomic operations, should follow a very short code path.
+The Meter implementation SHOULD ensure that operations on instrument handles be fast.
+Metric updates made via an instrument handle, when used with an aggregator defined by simple atomic operations, should follow a very short code path.

 The Meter implementation provides a `Collect()` method to initiate collection.
 Batcher and Exporter implementations are written with the